 Accessing the path through genetic testing

 Genetic testing may be able to identify the mutated gene (or genes) responsible for your or your child’s IRD.
 There are more than 260 genes linked to retinal degeneration14 with current and ongoing gene therapy research set to target some of these genes.
-Until you know the exact genes responsible for your family member’s IRD, it’s likely you and your physician won’t be able to assess which gene therapy clinical trials or potential future treatments may be right for you or your family member.
+Until you know the exact genes responsible for your family member’s IRD, it’s likely you and your physician won’t be able to assess which gene therapy clinical trials may be right for you or your family member.

 - Ginn SL, Amaya AK, Alexander IE, et al. Gene therapy clinical trials worldwide to 2017: An update.
 J Gene Med.
 2018;20:e3015. doi.org/10.1002/jgm.3015.